Aminocd/slate/source/index.html.md

 previous-offer-id | The ID of the offer that is being counter-offered.
-If the first offer of an offer-chain, the value will be 0 offer-type | 0 is the offer that starts an offer chain, 1 is a counter-offer, 2 is an offer rejection, and 3 is an offer acceptance active | Whether the offer is still active and can be countered or accepted/rejected self-cancellation | Whether the offer sender has cancelled the offer by disactivating their user account created-at | The time and date when the offer was created updated-at | The time and date when the offer was last updated
+If the first offer of an offer-chain, the value will be 0 offer-type | 0 is the offer that starts an offer chain, 1 is a counter-offer, 2 is an offer rejection, and 3 is an offer acceptance active | Whether the offer is still active and can be countered or accepted/rejected proposed-transfers | The proposed_transfers included in the offer proposed-issuances | The proposed_issuances included in the offer self-cancellation | Whether the offer sender has cancelled the offer by disactivating their user account created-at | The time and date when the offer was created updated-at | The time and date when the offer was last updated